Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 Buyer face the external problem of paying a fortune for furniture that cannot be taken away and being scare to be scammed.
 In this case, to ease buyer's doubt, RE: source establish 7-day return policy, guarantee on-time delivery and quality of goods.
 Through closely cooperate with removal company, the reliability of service is guaranteed.
 As for the internal problem, the buyer is looking for a brand that they could rely on.
 Re: source is set to be considerate like a senior to the new students.
 "We know a bus trip to IKEA with tons of household items back is a hassle.
 Why not enjoy the bargain online?
 All stuff here is still good as new and directly delivered to your doorstep. " Accordingly, the website will lead the buyer through the purchasing process through caring micro-content.

-# User Experience design in RE: source
+## 4.2 RE: source user Experience design

-RE: source is designed to achieve delight.
+RE: source is designed to achieve delight and satisfaction.
 The ideal performance requires to meet Aaron's user needs.

 (1) Functional: RE: source help donators to fill in the form as quick and easy as possible and provides the buyer with the list and filter for second-hand products.